cedricconol/cedricconol.github.io/_posts/2020-01-04-chess-opening.md

 </body>
 </html>

 But does the popularity of opening always mean winning?
-To answer this question, we have to look at the winning percentages of the openings. **It is assumed that openings are used only by the white player thus win percentage is calculated as the number of times white won when using a particular opening divided by the number of games that opening was used in the entire dataset.**
+To answer this question, we have to look at the winning percentages of the openings. **In this study, it is assumed that openings are used only by the white player thus win percentage is calculated as the number of times white won when using a particular opening divided by the number of games that opening was used in the entire dataset.**

-Please note that some openings only have a few games on record and some of them have 100% winning percentages and should therefore be exluded.
+Please note that some openings only have a few games on record and some of them have 100% win percentage and should therefore be excluded.
 To filter the less used openings, only the ones with frequency above the 25th percentile were considered or openings which were used on at least 460 (25th percentile) games.

 The figure below shows the 10 openings with the highest win percentage. `D06` (`Queen's Gambit Declined`) had the highest win percentage at 62.3% followed by `C37` (`King's Gambit Accepted`) with 56.8% and `C62` (`Ruy Lopez, Old Steinitz Defense`) with 56.6%.
 The most popular opening, `A07`, ranked 7th with 51.2% win percentage.